28-year-old Scranton firefighter passes away

 Sunday was sworn in in January, one of Mayor Paige Cognetti's first official acts after she took office.

-He was a member of a large rookie class of city firefighters and Sunday is being remembered for his service.
+He was a member of a large rookie class of city firefighters, and Sunday is being remembered for his service.

 Before signing on to be a Scranton firefighter, Sunday served with Commonwealth Health Ambulance.